-Nyron N. Crawford, Ph.D., is a Visiting Associate Research Scholar at the Woodrow Wilson School at Princeton University, and an Assistant Professor of Political Science at Temple University.
-He is also a fellow in the Faculty Leaders Program in Policy Research and Analysis at Pardee RAND Graduate School and was previously a LEEAD Evaluation Scholar with the Annie E. Casey Foundation.
+Nyron N. Crawford, Ph.D., is an Assistant Professor of Political Science at Temple University, and was previously a Visiting Associate Research Scholar at the Princeton School of Public and International Affairs (SPIA).
+He is also a fellow in the Faculty Leaders Program in Policy Research and Analysis at Pardee RAND Graduate School and formerly a LEEAD Evaluation Scholar with the Annie E. Casey Foundation.

 Professor Crawford’s research and teaching are in American Politics, with a focus on political psychology, race & ethnic politics (REP), and urban politics and policy.
 His interests include questions related to racialized public problems/policy and individual/institutional accountability in the American city.
 His work has been published in the Journal of Urban Affairs and Perspectives on Politics.